FILM: Following Instructions in Language with Modular Methods: Experiments and Results

 \subsection{Ablations Studies and Error Analysis}

 \textbf{Errors due to perception and language processing.} To understand the importance of FILM's individual modules, we consider ablations on the base method, the base method with low-level language, and with ground truth visual/ language inputs.
 Table~\ref{tab:ablations} shows ablations on the development sets.
 While the improvement from gt depth is large in unseen scenes (10.64\%), it is incremental on seen scenes (1.48\%); on the other hand, gt segmentation significantly boosts performances in both cases (9.26\% / 9.26\%).
 Thus, among visual perception, segmentation is a bottleneck in both seen/ unseen scenes, and depth is a bottleneck only in the latter.
-On the other hand, while much gain in SR comes from using ground truth language (7.43 \% / 4.22 \%), that from adding low-level language as input is rather incremental.
+On the other hand, while a large gain in SR comes from using ground truth language (7.43 \% / 4.22 \%), that from adding low-level language as input is rather incremental.
+We additionally analyze the effect of the template assumption (explained in the second paragraph of Section~\ref{sec:lp}), by reporting the performance with a Language Processing module without this assumption.
+The results drop without the templates but not by a large margin.
+Appendix A.9 explains the details of this auxiliary Language Processing module.